zer0ed/PHP-Nuke-modules/PHP-Nuke Theme/readme.txt

 1. Introduction and Requirements
 --------------------------------
-This themepak is designed to work with php-nuke 6.5 and phpBB 2 forums (included with nuke).
+This themepak is designed to work with php-nuke 6.9 and phpBB 2 forums (included with nuke).
 The style sheets (css) are combined into one file and therefore work as one overall site theme.
 You don't need to use the included phpBB template.
 All themes are created from scratch by me (except ExtraLite which was modified by me).
 All themes support the RouterScript 1.7 module (also coded by me).

+You can include the ThemeStats module on your site (included with this pack) to view usage statistics about your themes.
+(How many users use which theme etc...)

 2. Installation